The British Institute of Organ Studies 50th anniversary conference will be in Oxford from 9th-11th April 2026.

 - Anthony Williams, Lecture-Recital: The British Influence in the Organ Music of Fela Sowande.

-12:15-12:50 Sandwich lunch, Brasenose College Chapel
+12:15-12:50 Sandwich lunch, Brasenose Antechapel

 13:00 The Queen’s College Chapel

-John Rowntree: The Role of The Queen’s College Organ in the English Organ Reform.
+John Rowntree: The role of The Queen’s College organ in the English organ reform.

 13:10-13:50 The Queen’s College Chapel